jelber2/genomes/scaly-foot-snail.md

 # steps is to download
 # RefSeq bacteria, RefSeq viruses, RefSeq Human
 # for example then run `seal.sh`
-# to remove those sequences from the HiFi reads
+# to remove those sequences from the Illumina reads
 rule sendsketch:
         input:
             read1=expand("{id}_1.fastq.gz", id = IDS),